AutodeskGames/stingray-docs/source/stingray_help/plugins/create_custom_plugin/plugin_extensions/contextual_actions.md

 `do`

-> Action sequence. **Required**.
+> Action sequence (see ~{ Register an action }~). **Required**.
 A list of action to run if the contextual action is executed.
 Each of these action will be passed the "context" on which to operate (ex: asset path, levelo objectdescriptor).
 Check action extension to see how to define new action.

 ### Single Asset Predicates